Evolution and Six Traditional Teaching Skills

 How reflective practice will evolve

-The diversity of situations and pace of change will require the capacity for:
+The diversity of situations and pace of change require capacity for:

 - Updating